Law firm: United States

 The U.S. is currently the only country with enough lawyers, as well as journalists and sociologists who specialize in studying them, to have widely available data on salary structures at major law firms.

 In 2006, median salaries of new graduates ranged from US$50,000 per year in small firms (two to ten attorneys) to US$160,000 per year in very large firms (more than 501 attorneys).
 The distribution of these salaries was highly bimodal, with the majority of new lawyers earning at either the high end or the low end of the scale, and a median salary of US$62,000.
 In the summer of 2016, New York law firm Cravath, Swaine & Moore raised its first-year associate salary to $180,000.
 Many other high-end New York-based and large national law firms soon followed.
 Two years later, in the summer of 2018, New York law firm Milbank raised its first-year associate salary to $190,000, with other major firms following shortly thereafter.
 In 2022 Milbank increased first-year compensation to $215,000, with most comparable firms following suit.

 The traditional salary model for law firm associates is lockstep compensation, in which associate salaries go up by a fixed amount each year from the associate's law school graduation.
 However, many firms have switched to a level-based compensation system, in which associates are divided into three (or sometimes four) levels based on skills mastered.
 In 2013, the median salaries for the three associate levels were $152,500, $185,000 and $216,000 among large firms (more than 700 lawyers), and $122,000, $143,500 and $160,000 among all firms.

 Some prominent law firms, like Goodwin Procter and Paul Hastings, give generous signing bonuses (e.g., $20,000) to incoming first-year associates who hold JD/MBA degrees.

 Another way law firm associates increase their earnings or improve their employment conditions is through a lateral move to another law firm.

 A 2014 survey by LexisNexis indicated that over 95% of law firms consulted intended to hire lateral attorneys within the next two years.
 Though the success for both the attorney and the law firms in lateral hiring has been questioned.
 The National Law Review reported that the cost of recruiting, compensating, and integrating a lateral attorney can be upwards of $600,000 and that 60% of lateral attorney hires fail to thrive at their new law firms.

+As of 2024, the median pay among lawyers is $151,160.
+Based on a 2026 report, the overall national mean attorney salary in the United States is $176,470.
+In BigLaw firms, median salaries for associates range from $200,000 to $330,000.
+This range varies based on years worked as an associate, calculated up to the eighth year: first-year associates make a median of $200,000, while eighth-year associates make a median of $330,000.
+On the other hand, solo practitioners make an average of $65,000.